Graduate Program Director

 A bachelor's degree from a regionally accredited institution including the following six prerequisite psychology courses: intro to psych, abnormal, developmental, major theories of personality, statistics, and scientific research (e.g. experimental psychology/research methods).
 This is ordinarily equivalent to a minor in psychology.
 Transcript showing a 3.0 grade point average (GPA) is required.

 Our intention with this prerequisite is that applicants have a good sense of what it will mean to be a psychotherapist prior to beginning the program.
 This 'sense' of the profession can come through a variety of avenues.
 We prefer that an applicant have a structured experience in a mental health setting or related, human services setting (e.g. teaching dually diagnosed children would likely qualify, but not being a teacher in general) that includes mentoring and/or supervision by a professional in the field.
 As for what defines supervised work, we take this broadly to mean any oversight of your work as a volunteer or paid employee.
 This can take various forms, so we do not strictly define this.
+Some examples are volunteer coordinator positions, such as those available at larger mental health agencies.
+Others such as volunteering for the Crisis Line would qualify, or even a part-time jobs such as a counselor or case-worker.
 The key is that you are not left alone to struggle with the volunteer experience and that you do receive some form of mentoring.
 We do not require documentation of your practical experience in the field.
 However, the applicant should address this prerequisite in the personal statement.

 Students are part of a yearly cohort, the average size of which is 20-22.